Swirek3331/Altanic/content/items/README.md

 ### Wall-Alloy

-Like steel but is created for walls.
+Like steel but it's perpouse is being a material for walls.